obamasolutions/obama.solutions/README.md

 ### license

-All source code here is licensed under the [YMGv3](https://github.com/nicoleaoki/ymg-v3) license, while some images are copyrighted and whatever the fuck, we honestly don't give a single shit about all that copyright stuff; if you're mad that we stole your shit, we recommend you to go seethe, cope and mald, then go send us an email over at <hello@obama.solutions> explaining your situation (we'll def not ignore you until you threaten to sue us).
+As of August 24th, All source code here is licensed under the [Apache 2.0](https://apache.org/licenses/LICENSE-2.0) license; note that we're planning on relicensing this to our own license in the near future but we'll make sure it's compatible.
+Also, while some images are copyrighted and whatever the fuck, we honestly don't give a single shit about all that copyright stuff; if you're mad that we stole your shit, we recommend you to go seethe, cope and mald, then go send us an email over at <hello@obama.solutions> explaining your situation (we'll def not ignore you until you threaten to sue us).

 ### credits